ddylanlinn/hyrox-squad-4/README.md

 # Hyrox Squad 4

-A workout tracking app for Hyrox training built with React, TypeScript, and Vite.
+A workout tracking app for Hyrox training built with Vue, TypeScript, and Vite.

 ## Features